 Two of the most commonly used types of radar transmitters on the market today is Guided Wave Radar and Non-Contact (pulse) Radar.
 Guided Wave Radar (GWR) uses a probe to measure to guide high frequency, electromagnetic waves as they travel down from a transmitter to the media being measured.
 Non-Contacting Radar sends down an electromagnetic wave through the air, it then reflects off the media and returns back to the device.
-There are certain instances where one is preferred over the other, which we will discuss in this article.
+There are certain instances where one is preferred over the other.
+In this article we will discuss Guided Wave Radar vs. Pulse Radar Level Transmitters.

 GUIDED WAVE RADAR (GWR)